Christ: One Will or Two?

 An associate of mine, Patrick Dewhurst, wrote an interesting position paper on this issue.
 His paper led to quite a mixed response.
 Interestingly, he argued for a theological position that some confused with Monothelitism.
 However, what he argued for is actually Miaphysitism.
 What is Miaphysitism?
 Miaphysitism holds that after the union, Christ is in one theanthropic nature (human-divine), which is generated from the union of the two natures, the two being united without separation, without confusion, and without alteration, each maintaining its particularity.
 Allow me to quote from Mr. Dewhurst's paper:

-"To understand.... we must first look two a concepts.
+"To understand.... we must first at look two concepts.
 The first is Communicato Idiomatum, the second is Perichoresis.
 Communicato Idiomatum is the idea that both the divine nature of Jesus and His human nature are communicating their own properties to the single person of Jesus.
 Rather than viewing Jesus as a circle with two halves- a divine side and a human side, think of those halves communicating with each other and influencing each other so closely that they become impossible to separate.
 On never takes over and swallows the other, but neither do they split up.
 There is perfect unity between the two natures."

 This is clearly a statement of Miaphysitism.
 He continues: